pip-services/pip-services-docs/content/en/conceptual/component/component_communication/_index.md

 {{< /tabsection >}}

 #### c.
 Get all components in a group
-If we need to obtain all the components in a group, we can specify the group’s name and consider all the other fields generic.
-Thus, if we want to obtain the five objects stored in the “pip-services” group, we can do:
+If we need to obtain all the components in a group, we can specify the group's name and consider all the other fields generic.
+Thus, if we want to obtain the five objects stored in the "pip-services" group, we can do:

 {{< tabsection >}}